-On this page you will find a range of the popular nature Fiber yarn from ONION.
-These quality yarns are produced in a sustainable way in Italy, which also ensures that working conditions are in line with European standards.
-ONION have a high criteria for the quality of the yarn, so you can always be sure, that the yarn is of excellent quality.
-A special trademark for the company involves their series of yarns consisting of 70% organic wool and 30% nylon fibers.
-This yarn type is of course also available in our range.
-For the production of this product, ONION emphasizes that they think of intelligent ecology, which is clear to us, as they do not use organic nettle fibers in their yarns, claiming that there is still no one who sprays nettles with fertilizer.
-These fibers are delivered from recognized manufacturers in China, who have been ONION partners for many years and also comply with the strict environmental rules and requirements that the company has.
-For ONION, there is a great pride, in being a supplier of high quality yarns, that are produced under environmental concern- being yarn that is good for you and for the environment.
+On this page, you will find an assortment of popular natural fibre yarns from Onion.
+These quality yarns have been produced in a sustainable way in Italy, which also ensures that working conditions are according to European standards.
+ONION also has high criteria for the quality of the yarn, so you can always be sure that the yarn is of great quality.
+A special trademark of the company is their series of yarn consisting of 70% organic wool and 30% nettle fibres.
+Of course, this type of yarn is also available in our range.
+For the production of this product, ONION underlines that they have an "intelligent ecology" thinking, as shown by the fact that they, for example, do not use organic nettle fibres in their yarns, claiming that no one is spraying their nettles with manure anyway.
+These fibres are supplied from renowned producers in China, who have been ONION's partners for many years and who also comply with the strict environmental rules and requirements of the company.
+There is a sense of fulfilment for ONION in being a supplier of high-quality yarns produced under environmental care — a yarn that is good for both you and the environment.

-If you click on the pictures of the different yarn types, you will come across a page where you can find more information about the different qualities.
-For example, you can become more aware of what the various yarns contain and what knitting needles you need as well as find the washing instructions.
-You can also find inspiration for what the different yarn types can be used for and find a more specific description of how the yarn looks.
-It is also here that you find the exact color selection of the selected quality.
-It is in this connection important to emphasize that the dyeing of the yarns is not certified as organic by GOTS.
-ONION also states that this lack of certification is due to economic reasons.
-GOTS certification is an additional cost which will cause a significant price increase on the yarn.
-However, ONION emphasizes that this does not mean that they do not comply with the IMO/GOT standards - on the contrary.
+Clicking on the images of the different types of yarn, you will find a page where you can read more about the different qualities.
+For example, you can learn more about what the different yarns consist of and what knitting needles you need and find a washing instruction.
+In addition, you can find inspiration for what the different types of yarn can be used for and find a more specific description of what the yarn looks like.
+It is also here that you will find the exact colour range of the selected quality.
+It is important in this context to stress that the dyeing of the yarn is not certified as organic by GOTS.
+In this respect, ONON states that this lack of certification is due to economic reasons since such GOTS certification is an additional cost which will result in a significant increase in the price of the yarn.
+However, ONION wants to let you know that this does not mean that they do not comply with IMO/GOTS standards — quite the contrary.